abwilf/tutorials/TPU.md

 --version tpu-vm-tf-2.8.0
 ```

 You can then ssh into the TPU.
 You should first add yourself as a user so you don't have to log in as root in the future.
-See the section below for how to do that.
+See the section below on "Adding a Collaborator" for how to do that.
+The key point is to add your ssh key to `~/.ssh/authorized_keys`, make yourself a sudo user, and add the TPU VM external IP to your local `~/.ssh/config`.
 ```
 gcloud alpha compute tpus tpu-vm ssh ${name} --zone ${zone}
 ```

-At this point, you should shut down and delete the initial VM.
-You have to pay for that, whereas the TPU VM's are covered by the grant.
-We also have to pay for the data disks, but that cost is negligible.
+At this point, you should **shut down and delete the initial VM**.
+TPU's are free, but you have to pay for that (though it will be coming out of your trial credit).
+You also have to pay for the data disks, but that cost is negligible.

 ### Add a Data Disk to a TPU VM
 You can add a data disk using the instructions [online](https://cloud.google.com/compute/docs/disks/add-persistent-disk).
 To attach it to a TPU (read-only mode so it can be attached to multiple TPU's)